KillianDmt/BECODE-TRAINING-KILLIAN-DROUMART/Theory/How-Does-the-internet-works.md

 # How does the internet works ?

-Whenever most people thonk of the internet, this is what comes to mind.
+Whenever most people think of the internet, this is what comes to mind.
 The internet is not a bubble cloud, event in the new age of cloud computing.
 The whole fuzzy cloud picture was created by people more concerned about job security than education.

 The Internet is a wire, actually buried in the ground.
 It might be fiber optics, copper or occasionnaly beamed to satellites or through cell phone networks, but the internet is simply a wire.
 The Internet is useful because two computers connected directly to this wire can communicate.
 A server is a special computer connected directly to the Internet, and web pages are files on that server's hard drive.
 Every server has a unique Internet Protocol Adress, or IP address.
 Just like a postal address, IP address help computers find each other.
 We also give them names like google.com, facebook.com,...
 Your computer at home is not a server because it is not connected directly to the internet.